Martha Mitchell: June 1972 kidnapping, aftermath and vindication

-Initially, Mitchell began contacting reporters when her husband's role in the scandal became known in an effort to defend him.
+Initially, Mitchell began contacting reporters to defend him when her husband's role in the scandal became known.
 She believed him to be a "fall guy" and encouraged him to turn against the President.
 Soon after the burglary, John resigned, citing his desire to spend more time with his family as the reason.
 In the meantime, corruption in the GOP had moved sharply into focus for the outspoken Martha.

 In May 1973, she provided sworn testimony in a deposition at the offices of attorney Henry B. Rothblatt in connection with the Democratic Party's US$6.4 million civil suit against the CRP.
 The Mitchells separated in September 1973, with John suddenly moving out of the family home with their daughter.
-On January 1, 1975, he was convicted of perjury, obstruction of justice and conspiracy for his involvement in the Watergate break-in; he served 19 months in a federal prison.
+On January 1, 1975, he was convicted of perjury, obstruction of justice, and conspiracy for his involvement in the Watergate break-in; he served 19 months in a federal prison.
 They never saw each other again.

 Because of her involvement in the scandal, she was discredited and abandoned by most of her family, except for her son, intermittently.
 It was not until February 1975 that McCord, having been convicted for his role in the Watergate burglary, admitted that Mitchell was, in his words, "basically kidnapped" and corroborated her story.
-He further asserted that H. R. Haldeman, as well as other top Nixon aides, had been "jealous" of her popularity in the media and had sought out ways to embarrass her.
+He further asserted that H. R. Haldeman, as well as other top Nixon aides, had been "jealous" of her popularity in the media and had sought ways to embarrass her.
 Nixon later told interviewer David Frost in 1977 that Martha was a distraction to John Mitchell, such that no one was minding the store, and "If it hadn't been for Martha Mitchell, there'd have been no Watergate."
 King denies the kidnapping allegations and was never charged.

 Garrett Graff, author of Watergate: A New History, said that Mitchell's status as a whistleblower was ignored largely due to the misogyny of the era, resulting in her being written out of history.
 He has said that Mitchell "warned America about what was about to envelop the country, and she was ignored.
 She deserves a much bigger role in the way we tell the story of Watergate."